Learn about MetricSets in APM π

 Root cause error rate

-These TMS appear in the Troubleshooting page, which contains the service map, and in Tag Spotlight.
-You can use TMS to filter the service map and create breakdowns across the values of a given indexed span tag.
+TMS appear on the service map <service-map> and in Tag Spotlight.
+You can use TMS to filter the service map and create breakdowns across the values of a given indexed span tag or process.
+You can also use TMS to monitor and alert on the performance of your services.

 Observability Cloud retains TMS for the same amount of time as raw traces.
 By default, the retention period is 8 days.